Currently, I am working on my first book.

 Talking to friends and fellow writers in North America, I realised that the American discourse on diversity and inclusion is often limited to racial and sexual identity issues.
 There are, to this day — and there have been over the past few decades — numerous immigrants from former “Eastern bloc” countries living in the US and trying to call it their home.
 The same applies to Germany, where I now live.

 Thus, it seems fair to say that little, much too little has changed over time.
 This is something rarely acknowledged, and even more so, rarely talked about.
 I was amazed to see how little these well educated peers knew about social issues outside their borders.
-How easily they’d talk about white privilege, without actually knowing first hand how matters of perception of national belonging manifested somewhere else, and oftentimes even within their own borders.
+How easily they’d talk about white privilege, without actually knowing first hand how the perception of national belonging manifested somewhere else and often even within their own borders.
 But my friends were not being ignorant on purpose.
-There is a need to talk and write more about this.
+There is a real need to talk and write more about this.
 To bring certain social topics closer to the public eye.

 Being the wrong kind of white will get you nowhere.
 There is no privilege when you are from a semi-colonised part of Europe, not even in the colonising part of Europe.
 You are forever perceived as the foreigner, the other, even after becoming the citizen of “your” “new” country.